oa-333/elog/README.md

 - Logging to file, optionally with file segmentation
 - Logging to syslog, stderr, and/or stdout
+- Asynchronous logging
-- Connectivity to external databases (currently PostgreSQL, SQLite, experimental MySQL)
+- Connectivity to Kafka, PostgreSQL, SQLite (experimental MySQL)

 Additional features:

 - Logging to multiple destinations at once
 - Logger hierarchy with per-logger log level control
-- Various asynchronous logging schemes (low log writer impact)
+- Various asynchronous logging schemes (low logger latency)
 - Configurable log line format and log level on a per-target basis
     - For instance, log lines sent to syslog can be formatted differently than regular log file
     - In addition, it can be configured such that only FATAL messages are sent to syslog